getbubblenow/javicle/README.md

 and so on.

 # A Quick Example
-Suppose you'd like to split one video that is five minutes long into five videos, each one minute long.
+Suppose you have one video that is five minutes long, and you want to split it into five videos, each one minute long.

 With ffmpeg and bash, you might do something like this:
 ```shell script